Altinity/clickhouse-regression/parquet/performance/README.md

 1) In the process of generating parquet file, we use the [ontime airlines dataset].
 We can choose the size of our dataset by specifying `--from-year` and `--to-year`, these values can be set in range of `1987-2022`.

-*Example:* to run performance test with parquet file that has 200 million rows:
+*Example* to run performance test with parquet file that has 200 million rows:

 ```shell
 sudo ./performance.py --duckdb-binary-path https://github.com/duckdb/duckdb/releases/download/v0.8.1/duckdb_cli-linux-amd64.zip --clickhouse-binary-path docker://clickhouse/clickhouse-server:23.7.4.5-alpine --clickhouse-version 23.7.4.5 --from-year 1987 --to-year 2022